Losant/losant-docs/docs/workflows/data/service-now.md

 flowclass: Cloud
 flowclass: Edge 1.2.0
-description: Learn more about the Losant Modbus: Read Node.
+description: Learn more about the ServiceNow Node.

 # ServiceNow Node